Ahsanmaqbool/science_chatbot/README.md

 1. **Build the Docker Image:**

+    To build the Docker image, run the following command:

     ```bash
     docker build -t science_chatbot .
     ```

 2. **Run the Docker Container:**

+    Launch the Docker container using the following command:

     ```bash
     docker run -it science_chatbot